KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 These things annoyed players.
 * Movement in the diving and space suits was extremely slow
 * The security camera dialog on Manaan was extremely annoying: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)

+## Conversation and Cutscene Adjustments
+These might be considered subjective alterations in some cases, but are done with the intention of enhancing the cinematic feel of conversations and cutscenes by fixing facing and positional issues, changing/adding camera angles, etc.
+* Bastila and Carth were positioned wrong after the Revelation cutscene: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
+* Carth has some facing issues talking to Mission in the Undercity [ISSUE #67](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/67)
+* Companion interjections in Canderous' conversation in the Upper City Cantina had facing issues [ISSUE #75](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/75)
+* Companion interjections in Zelka Forn's conversation could be spoken off-screen [ISSUE #78](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/78)
+* If the prisoner in the Sith Academy was interrogated multiple times rapidly, the animation would loop for a long time: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
+* Kandon's pre-swoop race conversation had some aesthetic issues due to sloppy party positioning [ISSUE #62](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/62)
+* Opponents in the Taris duel ring played their intro animations out of sync with their introduction: [Taris Dueling Arena Adjustment 1.2](https://deadlystream.com/files/file/1404-taris-dueling-arena-adjustment/) (Partial) [ISSUE #89](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/89)
+* Several camera angles on the Star Forge were inconsistent:  [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
+* Some camera angles were wrong during the Leviathan interrogation: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
+* Some eager Jedi show up a bit too early for their scripted fight on the Star Forge [ISSUE #5](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/5)
+* The drunks in Taris Upper City North all wore the same clothes, and had some conversation facing issues [ISSUE #74](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/74)
+* The initial conversation with Davik at his estate had a multitude of positioning and facing issues [ISSUE #57](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/57)
+* The initial conversation with Gadon Thek can suffer from poor party positioning due to the desk in the way [ISSUE #70](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/70)
+* The player can freeze during conversation with Ajuur in the Taris Upper City cantina: [Taris Dueling Arena Adjustment 1.2](https://deadlystream.com/files/file/1404-taris-dueling-arena-adjustment/) (Partial) [ISSUE #88](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/88)
+* The player doesn't face their opponent at the start of matches in the Taris Upper City duel arena: [Taris Dueling Arena Adjustment 1.2](https://deadlystream.com/files/file/1404-taris-dueling-arena-adjustment/) (Partial) [ISSUE #76](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/76)
+* The player was briefly visible before the game was supposed to actually start
+* The player would suffer stage fright right before racing for the Hidden Beks [ISSUE #12](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/12)
+* The scene with Vandar after the player completes the trials could be a little wonky, so it has been given a new trigger to ensure the party stands in logical places (reported by DarthParametric)
+* Your party can be seen in the background of the Taris destruction sequence: [Taris Escape Sequence Adjustments 1.1](http://deadlystream.com/forum/files/file/1192-taris-escape-sequence-adjustments/)
+* Zhar doesn't properly face the player in the post-montage conversation [ISSUE #83](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/83)

 # Tier 3
 ## Cut Content & Enhanced Dialogue